 “Pediatrics is all about preventative health,” said Dr. Kennedy.
 “So, teaching these children how to take care of themselves and getting them familiar with going to the doctor by having them see CHOC representatives consistently shows them that ‘we care about you and we want you to care and learn about yourself as well.’”

-While One Wish Grants (OWG) give CHOC physicians and associates the ability to pioneer new solutions to serve our community, this program is funded solely through philanthropy.
-Your support can help OWG continue to bring incredible ideas like Mini Medical School into reality.
+While One Wish Grants give CHOC physicians and associates the ability to pioneer new solutions to serve our community, this program is only possible through philanthropy.
+With your support, the One Wish Grants program will bring groundbreaking new ideas into reality.